priya006/Jokebot/README.md

-# Jokebot
+# Jokebot Tells you a Random joke :)
-The Bot Tells a random Joke In General Channel
+The Bot Tells a random Joke In General Channel /Slack

 Run the script by typing the command `npm start` from your terminal